*Work in progress page

 - Override– I am recommending this story because I do believe Bran will be the “ice armor” for Jon as the Battle of the Trident (or at the God’s Eye) reoccurs, this time between a Bran/Jon combo and Daenerys.
 This story explains an “override” in telepathic abilities while simultaneously showing the character to be a rather strong “handler”.
 No, Jon is not dead.

 - For a Single Yesterday– A great short story that shows a serious Bran+Bloodraven scenario of desiring a lost love (Sandi in this story), songs, using a drug to mentally “timetrip” in order to learn lost information to help the current/future, and all of this happens under a tree by a creek, and the hero is a guy named Lieutenant Robert Winters.
+And yeah, just like in Armageddon Rag, the ending includes a reunion of survivors and someone playing a guitar… because songs unify.

 - This Tower of Ashes– Oh yeah.
 We have illegitimate genetically-engineered pet cat named Squirrel, soot-grey and obsidian watchtower that predates men, John carries a bow, spider webs and huge white female spiders, and drinking a toxic venom drink that makes one transcendentally high.
 The plot revolves around the main character having a serious question and desire for a past love (Crystal in this story).